ilino001/rshell/README.md

 And likewise, if the above command evaluates to False, then print False in the same manner (False)

-Additionally, your test command should work with the connectors && and || that you have written previously in assignment 2, as well as all other functionality from assignment 2.
+Additionally, your test command should work with the connectors && and ||

 $ test -e /test/file/path && echo “path exists”